Medea: Contemporary Artists Revisit Ancient Greek Tragedy

 Aleksandra Waliszewska was born in 1976 in Warsaw.
 Upon graduating the city’s Academy of Fine Arts, she quickly became one of the most recognized contemporary painters of the Polish new art scene.
 Her list of accomplishments contains more than 20 solo exhibitions, an Arco Madrid Grand Prix, the EXIT magazine award, the Polish Ministry of Culture and National Heritage scholarships, cooperation with international artists and art groups, and a short movie inspired by her art.

 Among the Warsaw art world, Waliszewska is known for her workaholism.
-However, it seems to be more of a cathartic process of unleashing imaginary tales to the canvas surface.
+However, it seems to be more of a cathartic process of unleashing imaginary tales onto the canvas surface.
 As she says herself in an interview for KnockMag:

 Every time I paint, I am on the edge of saneness.

-Her works are simultaneously subconscious and full of visual culture afterimages.
+Her works are simultaneously subconscious and full of visual culture after images.
 The works are rarely titled nor explained, leaving the viewer unaided in the mad world of small and big stories of horror.

 Some common topics can be discerned – Waliszewska has a clear affinity for fatalistic female figures, violence, nihilism, mermaids, mythological figures, and BDSM.
 Her universe is also densely populated by cats – quite obviously hellish figures.
 Truly fecund as an artist, she paints at least one artwork a day, currently focusing on watercolors and gouaches.
 Most of her works are quickly published on her social media pages, thanks to which she amassed quite an impressive following around the world.